slipset/slipset.github.io/_posts/2018-07-02-On-others-code.md

 }
 ```

-Which,in which you could let the caller do the `validPaths` thingy, so it ends up around
+Which, in which you could let the caller do the `validPaths` thingy, so it ends up around

 ```java
 private boolean isValidRequest(List<String> validPaths, String pathInfo) {